byte-physics/igortest/docu/sphinx/source/guided-tour.rst

 If the program should be extended to a higher level of accuracy, this warning can be set to the corresponding :cpp:func:`REQUIRE<REQUIRE_CLOSE_VAR>` assertion.
 The program :code:`diameter` then has to be changed to reflect the new requirement.
-In the current example, :math:`pi` would have to be extended to contain more decimal places.
+In the current example, :math:`pi` would need to be used instead of only a handful of decimal places hardcoded.

 In a test-driven workflow, the unit tests get extended before even changing anything at the code base.
 Defining the test case prior to any code production